-The application has been assessed against the provisions of Section 4.15 of the EP&A Act.
-The proposed development is permissible with consent under the provisions of Campbelltown Local Environmental Plan 2015 and is consistent with the objectives of the B3 Commercial Core Zone.
+The modification application has been assessed against the provisions of Section 4.15 and Section 4.55 of the Environmental Planning and Assessment Act 1979.
+The proposed modifications still provide a development that is permissible with consent under the provisions of Campbelltown Local Environmental Plan 2015 and is consistent with the objectives of the B3 Commercial Core Zone.

-Having regard to the matters for consideration under Section 4.15 of the EP&A Act, it is considered that the proposed development is suitable for the site subject to the conditions discussed in this report.
+Having regard to the matters for consideration under Section 4.15 of the Environmental Planning and Assessment Act 1979, it is considered that the proposed modifications to the original conditions of consent would not adequately ensure that any adverse issues that may arise from the ongoing use would be addressed.